Tsakhiagiin Elbegdorj: Second term as prime minister

 Elbegdorj attempted to support domestic businesses by eliminating excessive regulations, many licensing requirements, and import taxes for key category products.
 Mongolia was accepted into the European Union's GSP+ system, which allows Mongolian exporters to pay lower customs tariffs when exporting to the European Union during Elbegdorj's term as prime minister.

-To promote affordable computers and internet access, Elbegdorj established Information and Communication Agency under the government.
+To promote affordable computers and internet access, Elbegdorj established the Information and Communication Agency under the government.
 He subsidized and supported technical schools and specialized professions to reduce unemployment.
 By a decision of his government English replaced Russian as the first foreign language to be taught in public schools.
 In addition, Elbegdorj initiated the erection of the Genghis Khan memorial complex in front of Mongolia's government house for the 800th Anniversary of the Great Mongol Empire.
 Besides, Elbegdorj initiated a "Green Wall" environmental project to plant trees in barren areas and desert zones to prevent from massive sandstorms from Mongolia reaching to North America and to reduce air pollution.

 In August 2005, Elbegdorj wanted to run in by-elections in Ulaanbaatar's Bayangol district.
 However, the MPRP threatened to leave the coalition if Elbegdorj ran against MPRP candidate Miyeegombyn Enkhbold, and Elbegdorj withdrew.
 On 13 January 2006, the MPRP left the coalition anyway, and Elbegdorj was forced to resign.
 The MPRP proceeded to form a new government with the help of DP defectors and independent MPs, and Miyeegombyn Enkhbold became the new prime minister.
 The events triggered protests from some civic groups and their followers.
-Mongolian economy had real GDP growth of 10.4% in 2004, 7.3% in 2005 and 8.6% in 2006 respectively during Elbegdorj's second term as Prime Minister comparing to 7% in 2003 prior to Elbegdorj's government.
+Mongolian economy had real GDP growth of 10.4% in 2004, 7.3% in 2005 and 8.6% in 2006 respectively during Elbegdorj's second term as prime minister compared to 7% in 2003 prior to Elbegdorj's government.

-2009 Presidential election
+2009 presidential election

-At the Democratic Party's convention on 3 April 2009, Elbegdorj defeated Erdeniin Bat-Üül in a contest for the Party's nomination for the Presidency of Mongolia.
+At the Democratic Party's convention on 3 April 2009, Elbegdorj defeated Erdeniin Bat-Üül in a contest for the party's nomination for the presidency of Mongolia.
 Elbegdorj won with 65.3% of the total vote.
 After Elbegdorj was announced as the candidate, the Civic Will Party and the Mongolian Green Party endorsed Elbegdorj's presidential candidacy.

 Elbegdorj won the 2009 Mongolian presidential election on 24 May 2009 with 51.21% of the votes.
 Defeating incumbent president Enkhbayar who got 47.41%, Elbegdorj was sworn into office as President of Mongolia on 18 June 2009.